 The Courtyard has reverse level accommodation with a superb open plan kitchen and living room the first floor.
 The vaulted ceiling in this room gives a real feeling of space and light and the windows overlook rolling countryside.
 On the ground floor are a pretty bedroom with king size bed plus a modern bathroom.
 High quality furnishings, crisp linens and fluffy towels complete the picture.
 Outside is a shared courtyard area, perfect for morning coffees and barbecues.
 The local area is a walkers' delight with a footpath leaving directly from the doorstep.
 Head out through the myriad of footpaths to Godolphin or Tregonning Hills or join the famous South West Coast Path for amazing clifftop walks.

 Reverse-level barn conversion.
 Ground floor 1 x king bedroom.
 Bathroom with bath, shower over, basin and WC.
-Upstairs open plan living area with kitchen, dining area and sitting area.
+Upstairs open plan living area with kitchen, dining area and sitting area with electric fire.

-Gas central heating.
+Gas central heating and electric fire.
 Electric oven and gas hob, microwave, fridge, washing machine, dishwasher.
 TV, DVD.
 WiFi.
 Storage for beach equipment.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 1 car.
 Shared courtyard area with seating.
 Cot and highchair available on request.
 2 well-behaved pets welcome free of charge.
 Sorry, no children over 2yrs and no smoking.
 Pub/restaurant 1 mile.
 Coast 5 miles.

 About the location